JoshWilbur/American-Sign-Language-D.L.-Model/README.md

 Testing: https://www.kaggle.com/datasets/danrasband/asl-alphabet-test/data

 # Model Archetecture:
 Our model was a fine tuned VGG19 model.
 We placed six layers at the output of the VGG19 model for feature extraction.
-More details on the archetecture of the model can be found in the slides uploaded to the repository.
+More details on the archetecture of the model can be found in the report uploaded to the repository.